Call us at 855-394-2121

 What is SEER2?

 The Department of Energy adopted the Seasonal Energy Efficiency Ratio 2 (SEER2) as the current rating used to measure cooling efficiency over the course of an entire season.
-The original SEER2 has been replaced by SEER2 as it provides a more realistic value for most homes.
+The original SEER has been replaced by SEER2 as it provides a more realistic value for most homes.
 The formula to get the SEER2 ratio divides the cooling output for a typical cooling season by the total electric energy input for the same period.
 The higher the number, the more energy-efficient the unit.
 Heat pumps with higher SEER2 ratings tend to cost more, but they'll often pay for themselves over time through lower energy costs and may be eligible for better tax incentives and rebates.
 In warmer climates like Florida and California, the SEER2 rating is key.

 What is the benefit of a higher SEER2 rating?

 A high SEER2 rating - for example 17 SEER2, means it is more energy-efficient at cooling.
 The higher the SEER2 rating, the lower the amount of energy used, helping you save money on your energy bill.
 Additionally, a higher SEER2 rating can also help to lower emissions and reduce pollution from power plants.
 Heat pumps with higher SEER2 ratings tend to cost more, but they'll often pay for themselves over time through lower energy costs and may be eligible for better tax incentives and rebates.
-In warmer climates like Florida and California, the SEER2 rating is key. *Percentage based on national average at 10 SEER2; may vary according to efficiency of current unit and installation.
+In warmer climates like Florida and California, the SEER2 rating is key.

 Why are there regional requirements for SEER2?